Information for Applicants

 The Trustees consider Language Award applications twice a year in the autumn and spring.

-Call for applications opens on 11th July 2016 for the November meeting.The Chinese Language Awards are targeted at British students (in any subject), enrolled on a postgraduate degree course which includes a taught Chinese language element.
+Call for applications opens on 1st February 2017 for the May meeting.The Chinese Language Awards are targeted at British students (in any subject), enroled on a postgraduate degree course at a British or East Asian university which includes a taught Chinese language element.

 Also highly encouraged are PhD students who need Chinese language to aid their research and fieldwork.Application forms can be downloaded from the GBCET web pages, or email email@example.com.

 Eligibility and information